Doing Business in Brazil

 To systematize information about payments for environmental services, Law No. 14.119/2021 established the National Register of Payment for Environmental Services (CNPSA), which will gather, without prejudice to other data and documents, the agreements related to payment for environmental services that involve public agents, the potential areas and the respective environmental services provided, and the methodologies and data that support the valuation of environmental assets, as well as information on the plans, programs and projects that are part of the PFPSA.
 It should be noted that the relevant clauses for each type of agreement related to payment for environmental services to be executed within the PFPSA will be established by means of a proper regulation, which has not been enacted yet.
 Without prejudice, there is no obstacle for execution of contracts of this nature, separately from the PFPSA, including between private parties.

-Authors: Adriana Mathias Baptista and Bianca Bilton Signorini Antacli
+Authors: Adriana Mathias Baptista, Bianca Bilton Signorini Antacli and Danilo Lambert Vieira de Sousa

 TozziniFreire Advogados